Air, Food & Experience

 I remember one particular case when I worked with a 16 months old girl and her mother.

 The little girl loved the water and often asked for it, but her mom insisted to give her a thick milk replacement; recommended by their consultant which the child rejected on regular basis.
 There was a constant battle between mother and child, simply because the mother was led to believe that this was the best and the right thing to do.

 Lunchboxes of children often contains the following: jam sandwich, crisps, flavoured yoghurt, chocolate bar, sweetened drink, or banana, sandwich with meat and cheese, crisps etc.

 Most of the food in those lunch boxes are so called ‘dead food’ full of preservatives and colouring, compared to live energy food harvested from plants and eaten fresh without processing or any colouring and preservatives.

-You can see when a leaf drops from a tree, it is full of lifeforce initially, but within a few hours the life force evaporates leaving the leaf to dry out and decompose.
-When you make a batch of pure fresh fruit or vegetable juice, after a few hours you can see the deterioration in colour and taste, ultimately in quality.
+You can see when a leaf drops from a tree, it is full of lifeforce initially, but within a few hours, the life force evaporates leaving the leaf to dry out and decompose.
+When you make a batch of pure fresh fruit or vegetable juice, after a few hours you can see the deterioration in colour and taste, ultimately in the quality.

 Everything that is in a tin and packaged needs chemicals to keep it edible and looking fresh…

 The quality of the food amongst other things is measured by its life force, living enzymes and water content to energise the body.

 - Do you offer fresh water to your children?